Wedding of King Frederik X of Denmark and Mary Donaldson

 photo: Wikipedia

 Mary Elizabeth Donaldson was born in Hobart, Tasmania Australia on February 5, 1972, the youngest child of Professor John Donaldson and Henrietta Horne.
 She has two older sisters, Jane and Patricia, and an older brother John.
-Her mother passed away in 1997, and her father was remarried to British novelist Susan Horwood (aka Susan Moody).
+Her mother passed away in 1997, and her father married to British novelist Susan Horwood (aka Susan Moody).
 Both of her parents are Scottish, but they lived in Australia from the time of their marriage.

 Mary began her education in Houston, Texas, where the family was living at the time.
 They returned to Tasmania and she continued her schooling there.
 Following the completion of her secondary education, she enrolled in The University of Tasmania, receiving a degree in Commerce and Law.
 She also received graduate certifications in Advertising and Marketing and worked in those fields in Australia and Scotland.
 As her relationship with Frederik became more serious, she left Australia and worked in Paris as an English tutor before moving to Denmark and working for Microsoft.